JeansAthiwat/AttendFaceRecogWebApp/README.md

 This project is my old STEM term project from high school, where I created a student attendance-checking website using facial recognition.
 I utilized a CNN face recognition model from face-api.js, along with the Vue.js framework, Node.js, and Firebase as the cloud database.

 # FrontEnd
-Utilized the Vue.js framework to implement a responsive UI and layout.
+Utilized JavaScript, CSS, HTML and the Vue.js framework to implement a responsive UI and layout.
 Also, implemented Vue Router for page navigation.

+# BackEnd

 # Reference
 Demo Video : https://drive.google.com/file/d/1BrCAovbRK2zaYSpb_IVXpWkD_tiCF3Wl/view?usp=sharing